davidalger/ansible-role-users/README.md

 * groups - A list of supplementary groups for the user.
 * append - If yes, will only add groups, not set them to just the list in groups (optional).
 * profile - A string block for setting custom shell profiles.
+* sudo - This should be a list of user specific rules to be added to /etc/sudoers.d/90-ansible-users (optional).
 * ssh_key - This should be a list of SSH keys for the user (optional).
 Each SSH key should be included directly and should have no newlines.
 * generate_ssh_key - Whether to generate a SSH key for the user (optional, defaults to no).